 Your occupation matters as well.
 All the disability insurance carriers classify your occupational disability risk.
 The classification table is usually a 1 to a 5 (or 6 with some carriers).
 An occupation with a class 1 is most risky while an occupation with a class 5 is least.
 For example, carriers classify a construction laborer at a 1 and an accountant at a 5.

-Usually, carriers classify the nurse occupation at a class 2 or class 3.
+Usually, carriers classify the nursing profession at a class 2 or class 3.
 Sometimes, higher classifications are available.
-We work with one that classifies at a class 5, depending on your duties.
+We work with one carrier that classifies at a class 5, depending on your duties.
+If you are a nurse practitioner, expect a 4 or 5 classification.
 Other types of nurses, like LPNs and CNAs, are classified lower.
+Contact us for the specific occupational classes for nurses.

 Finally, carriers also consider other situations and lifestyle choices like hazardous hobbies.
 Do you like to rock climb or use marijuana?
 If so, that hobby will be excluded from your policy.